SCANNERS

 FIRST COMMENT:

-If you need to scan much material, use sheet feeder, or accommodate varying image quality or colour shifts you may waste your money if you buy most of the scanners sold for small business or home use at prices under $1,000.
-(Does anyone have experience with Fujitsu's ScanSnap?
-Good news is that VueScan software may help utilize scanners like HPs, whose software is defective.)
+You may waste your money if you buy most of the scanners sold for small business or home use at prices under $1,000.
+Testing, these notes, and reviews on the Internet should help ensure you can do what you wanted to spend the money to achieve.
+Good news is that VueScan software may help utilize scanners like HP's, whose software is usually defective.)

 Your task is to evaluate your needs - I hope these notes will help you.